jboss-developer/jboss-eap-quickstarts/bean-validation/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

 _Note:_ You will see the following warnings and errors in the server log.
-Hibernate attempts to drop the table and constraints before they are created because the `hibernate.hbm2ddl.auto` value is set to `create-drop`.
+This is because Hibernate attempts to drop the table and constraints before they are created without checking first to see if they exist.
+The issues can tracked here: <https://hibernate.atlassian.net/browse/HHH-6670> and <https://hibernate.atlassian.net/browse/HHH-9545>.
 You can ignore these warnings and errors.

     HHH000431: Unable to determine H2 database version, certain features may not work

     HHH000389: Unsuccessful: drop sequence hibernate_sequence
     Sequence "HIBERNATE_SEQUENCE" not found; SQL statement: drop sequence hibernate_sequence [90036-168]

 Test the Quickstart in JBoss Developer Studio or Eclipse